jhagas/greenhouse-ui/README.md

 ### NodeMCU 1.0 (ESP-12E Module) / ESP8266, PlatformIO Setup

-1. Clone this repository and import `IoT-supabase` folder to PlatformIO.
+1. Clone this repository and open `IoT-supabase` folder to PlatformIO.
 Then select NodeMCU 1.0 (ESP-12E Module) board.
 2. Open `./src/main.cpp`
 3. Edit the `const String url` and `const String apikey` variables as in your supabase project
 4. Put your Wi-Fi SSID in `const char *ssid` variable and your Wi-Fi password in `const char *password`